scottforlmpc/scottforlmpc.github.io/get-involved/index.md

 Deliver Leaflets
 ----------------

 We are looking for volunteers to help deliver Scott's campaign leaflet through the village.
-Please
+Please email us at [info@scottforlmpc.com](mailto:info@scottforlmpc.com).

 Put up a Poster
 ---------------